-In 2013, no players were admitted to the National Baseball Hall of Fame, for the second time in 42 years.
-This was not a coincidence; it was a statement by the Baseball Writers Association of America (BBWA) in protest of the prevalent role steroids were playing in baseball.
-From the Association’s point of view, users of performance-enhancing drugs (PED), including some of Major League Baseball’s biggest stars of the “Steroids Era” (the 1990s and 2000s), should be left out of the National Baseball Hall of Fame.
+It was recently announced that no new players were voted into the National Baseball Hall of Fame, the first time since 2013 and the third time in four decades.
+Voters today seem to be struggling with morality issues, ranging from performance-enhancing drugs (PEDs) to DUI arrests, domestic violence allegations and even politically incorrect tweets.
+In contrast, back in 2013, the Baseball Writers Association of America solely protested the prevalent role steroids were playing in baseball.
+From the Association’s point of view, PED users, including some of Major League Baseball’s biggest stars of the “Steroids Era” (the 1990s and 2000s), should be left out of the National Baseball Hall of Fame.

-However, less than a five years later, the Association made an about-face in its judgment when it voted in a few players who were rumored to have used steroids during their careers (including Ivan Rodriguez and Jeff Bagwell).
-This shift once again sparked the heated debate about whether players who allegedly use PED should be admitted into the National Baseball Hall of Fame in Cooperstown, N.Y.
+However, in 2017, the Association made an about-face in its judgment when it voted in a few players who were rumored to have used steroids during their careers.
+This shift sparked the heated debate about whether players who allegedly use PEDs should be admitted into the National Baseball Hall of Fame in Cooperstown, N.Y.

-Here are three reasons why players who take performance-enhancing drugs should be included in the Hall of Fame and three reasons why they shouldn’t be included.
+Here are three reasons why players who take PEDs should be included in the Hall of Fame and three reasons why they shouldn’t be included.

 3 reasons why they should be included: